kazunori279/CPU32/README.md

 ### Build
 * Create a Quartus project for CPU32
 * Import files of /src and /conf folders.
-You may need to specify properties of .v files to "SystemVerilog"
+Open property dialog of .v files and set language to "SystemVerilog"
-* "Start Analysis & Elaboration" for initial compilation
+* Start Analysis & Elaboration for initial check
-* Use Pin Planner for pin assignment for CPU32.v inputs and outputs for LEDs, SWs and buttons
+* Use Pin Planner for pin assignment for CPU32.v for LEDs, switches and buttons
 * Start Compilation for full build.
 This may takes several minutes

 ### Run Fibonacci